Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 In Figure~\ref{fig:historyRaycast}a, we cast a ray in the local plane of motion, orthogonal to the user stroke, given by $\Delta\bp_i$.
 We construct the local plane containing $\br_i$ spanned by $\Delta\bp_i$ and $\bp_{i-1} - \bq_{i-1}$, and then define the direction orthogonal to $\Delta\bp_i$ in this plane.
 Since $\br_i$ may be inside $\CM$, we cast two rays bi-directionally $(\br_i, \pm \Delta\bp_i^\bot)$, where

-If both rays successfully intersect $\CM$, we choose $\bq_i$ to be the point closer to $\br_i$, a heuristic that works well in practice.
+If both rays successfully intersect $\CM$, we choose $\bq_i$ to be the point closer to $\br_i$.
 As with locally planar mimicry projection, this technique suffered from instability in the local plane.

-Motivated by mimicry, in Figure~\ref{fig:historyRaycast}b, we also explored parallel transport of the projection ray direction along the user stroke.
+Motivated by mimicry, we also explored parallel transport of the projection ray direction along the user stroke (Figure~\ref{fig:historyRaycast}b).
 For $i>0$, we parallel transport the previous projection direction $\bq_{i-1} - \bp_{i-1}$ along the mid-air curve by rotating it with the rotation that aligns $\Delta\bp_{i-1}$ with $\Delta\bp_{i}$.
-Once again bi-directional rays are cast from $\br_i$, and $\bq_i$ is set to the closer intersection with $\CM$.
+Once again, bi-directional rays are cast from $\br_i$, and $\bq_i$ is set to the closer intersection with $\CM$.

-In general, we found that all raycast projections, even when anchored, suffered from unpredictability over long strokes and stroke discontinuities when there are no ray-object intersections (Figure~\ref{fig:anchoredProblems}n,o).
+In general, we found that all raycast projections, even when anchored, suffered from unpredictability over long strokes and discontinuities when there are no ray-object intersections (Figure~\ref{fig:anchoredProblems}n,o).